sebas8sebas/mazeSolver/README.md

 Maze Solver
 </h5>

-This program takes the picture of a maze, and outputs a picture of with the solution of the maze.
+This program takes the picture of a maze, and outputs a picture of the solution of the maze.

 To use the program, run the Main.java program.
-It is going to ask you for a file path, enter the path of your maze png picture, then program will solve the maze and output the solution your input directory.
+It is going to ask you for a file path, enter the path of your maze png picture, then program will solve the maze and output the solution to your input directory.

 For the program to work, your image has to be a .png file, your maze has to be black and white, and